AppImage/docs.appimage.org/source/packaging-guide/updates.rst

 Like with ``libappimageupdate``, there is currently no precompiled version of this library.
 Therefore you have to manually compile `AppImageUpdate`_ (this requires you to install a lot of dependencies).

 .. todo::
-   Add instructions on how to build ``libappimageupdate`` and how it can be used and integrated in an application.
+   Add instructions on how to build ``libappimageupdate-qt`` and how it can be used and integrated in an application.

 Recommended user experience